RioAdistya/RioAdistya/README.md

 Hi there, I'm a Quality Assurance Engineer 👋
 ==

 Introduce me Rio Adistya Saputra usually called Rio.
-I am currently studying at UNEJ majoring in Information Systems and I really like Programming Test, especially in the field of Sofware Testing.
+I am majoring Information System at Universitas Jember and I really like Programming Test, especially in the field of Sofware Testing.

 - 👋 Hi, I’m @RioAdistya
 - 👀 I’m interested in ...